octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/4_RequiredMaterials/1_Markdown/index.md

 ### Coding Examples

-In Cube U, you'll likely want to display HTML, JavaScript, JSON, Groovy, Java, SQL and shell script code.
+In Squirrel U, you'll likely want to display HTML, JavaScript, JSON, Groovy, Java, SQL and shell script code.

 Utilize 3 backticks (`) to fence code blocks, specifying a language for formatting style.
-Cube U utilizes an 80 character margin, so please ensure that your code examples are well within this margin limit.
+Squirrel U utilizes an 80 character margin, so please ensure that your code examples are well within this margin limit.

 Make your code readable by keeping { contained on the same line as a function or conditional.
 Keep your examples and comments short by simplifying the way you say things.
-Make your code inherently readable by using descriptive variable and function names and using accepted coding standards as described within Cube U.
+Make your code inherently readable by using descriptive variable and function names and using accepted coding standards as described within Squirrel U.

 HINT: Make sure that you start your fencing in the very first column!